equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 Users are responsible for providing their own VMware software, Packet account, and Anthos subscription as described in this readme.

+The build (with default settings) typically takes 70-75 minutes.

 ## Prerequisites
 To use these Terraform files, you need to have the following Prerequisites:
 * An [Anthos subscription](https://cloud.google.com/anthos/docs/getting-started)